 When reducing a Standard Tier instance's capacity, you must choose a size greater than the amount of data being stored or scaling fails.

 - For example, if you have a 10 GB instance that has 5.5 GB of data stored in it, you can resize the instance to a minimum of 6 GB.
 The amount of storage your instance uses is visible on its details page in the Google Cloud console.

-Go to the Memorystore for Memcached page in the Google Cloud console.
+- Go to the Memorystore for Redis page in the Google Cloud console.

-Enter the following command, replacing the variables with the appropriate values:
+Enter the following command, replacing variables with appropriate values:

 gcloud redis instances update instance-id --region=region-id --size=size

 - size is the desired instance size in gibibytes (GiB).